Megan-0401/JavaSnap/README.md

 **ArrayList\<Card\> sortDeckIntoSuits()** [ ]

 Sorts the deck into suits (2,3,4,5,6,7,8,9,10,J,Q,K,A of hearts, then 2,3,4,5,6,7,8,9,10,J,Q,K,A of clubs etc.) and stores the new shuffled deck back into the deckOfCards attribute.
+- call sortDeckInNumberOrder to make sure the cards are ordered by value
+- create a class that implements the comparator interface
+- 3 comparisons are needed: heartCompare, clubCompare, diamondCompare (spades will be left at the end)
+- if Card a and Card b are the same suit, return 0 (remain as they are)
+- if Card a is the suit and Card b is not, return -1 (a goes before b)
+- if Card a is not the suit and Card b is, return 1 (a goes after b)

 **ArrayList\<Card\> shuffleDeck()** [ ]

 Shuffles the deck into a random order and stores the new shuffled deck back into the deckOfCards attribute.
+- shuffle deckOfCards with the Collections interface method

 ---